isyanghou/6keys/docs/en/Six-Keys_Criticality_QA.md

 > **🎯 Core Insight**
 > These six keys form an orthogonal basis, providing a complete and non-redundant description of the brain's conscious state.

-### ❓ 3-2.
-Can the theory be experimentally verified or falsified?
+### ❓ 問題 3-2：問題 3-2：問題 3-2：Can the theory be experimentally verified or falsified?

 **💡 Answer:**